top of page

 Blue Zone diet is all about healthy longevity of life!

-2. Reduce dairy such as cow's milk and products such as cream, cheese and butter.
-An occasional egg is OK but no more than 3 eggs per week
+Limit intake of cow's milk, cream, cheese, and butter.
+An occasional egg is fine, but restrict it to no more than three per week.

 Nuts are healthy!